-79 See 24 Del.
-Code Ann. § 5213(c) ("If a person convicted of a crime that is substantially related to nursing home administration is subsequently pardoned by the governor of the state where such conviction was had or by the President of the United States or shall receive a certificate of good conduct granted by the Board of Pardons, the Board may at its discretion on application of such person and, on the submission of evidence satisfactory to the Board, restore to such person the nursing home administrator's license."); N.Y.
-Pub.
-Health L. § 2897(2)(c) (similar); L.S.A.-R.S. § 37: 2511(C) (similar); N.H.
-Rev. Stat.
-Ann. § 151-A:12 (II) (similar); 63 Pa.
-Stats.
-Professions and Occupations § 1113 (c) (similar); see also Ga.
-Code Ann. § 25-4-8 (b) (conviction does not count for firefighter certification purposes if "the person . . . shall have received a pardon therefor . . . in the jurisdiction where the conviction was had or shall have received a certificate of good conduct granted by the State Board of Pardons and Paroles pursuant to the provisions of law to remove a disability under law because of such conviction."); N.J.
-Stat.
-Ann. § 32:23-80 (disqualifying from union activities based on convictions "unless he has been subsequently pardoned therefor . . . or has received a certificate of good conduct or other relief from disabilities arising from the fact of conviction from a board of parole or similar authority."); N.Y.
-Alcoholic Bev.
-Control common law or statutory procedures for issuing them.
-80 Evidently, only California, Illinois, Mississippi and New York have statutory procedures for their issuance.
-81 California administrative regulations instruct some boards to take them into account in making licensing determinations.
-82 This section establishes a framework for issuance of certificates of rehabilitation.
+79 See 24 DEL.
+CODE ANN. § 5213(c) ("If a person convicted of a crime that is substantially related to nursing home administration is subsequently pardoned by the governor of the state where such conviction was had or by the President of the United States or shall receive a certificate of good conduct granted by the Board of Pardons, the Board may at its discretion on application of such person and, on the submission of evidence satisfactory to the Board, restore to such person the nursing home administrator's license."); N.Y.
+PUB.
+HEALTH L. § 2897(2)(c) (similar); L.S.A.-R.S. § 37: 2511(C) (similar); N.H.
+REV. STAT.
+ANN. § 151-A:12 (II) (similar); 63 PA.
+STATS.
+PROFESSIONS AND OCCUPATIONS § 1113 (c) (similar); see also GA.
+CODE ANN. § 25-4-8 (b) (conviction does not count for firefighter certification purposes if "the person . . . shall have received a pardon therefor . . . in the jurisdiction where the conviction was had or shall have received a certificate of good conduct granted by the State Board of Pardons and Paroles pursuant to the provisions of law to remove a disability under law because of such conviction."); N.J.
+STAT.
+ANN. § 32:23-80 (disqualifying from union activities based on convictions "unless he has been subsequently pardoned therefor . . . or has received a certificate of good conduct or other relief from disabilities arising from the fact of conviction from a board of parole or similar authority."); N.Y.
+ALCOHOLIC BEV.
+CONTROL LAW. § 126 (1) (disqualifying based on convictions, "unless subsequent to such conviction such person shall have received an executive pardon . . ., a certificate of good conduct granted by the board of parole, or a certificate of relief from disabilities granted by the board of parole or a court of this state. . . . ")